Customized Training Services

 Intermediate Rider Course

-If you’re comfortable on your own motorcycle and ready to try something new, the Basic Rider Course 2 is just for you.
+If you’re comfortable on your own motorcycle and ready to try something new, the Intermediate Rider Course is just for you.
 Based on findings from motorcycle crash research, the classroom discussion covers perception and hazard awareness, riding strategy, traction, and risk management.
 Braking, cornering, and swerving techniques are practiced during the on-cycle exercises.
 We recommend that you have at least one year or 1000 miles riding experience before enrolling in this course.

 Motorized Bicycle (Moped) Course